backstreetbrogrammer/38_UpgradeToJava21/README.md

 The key difference with using previous **futures based OMS** is that `join` is now implemented without blocking an OS thread.

-Performance-wise, both versions are equivalent: OS threads are reused by pooling and are never blocked but they are written in two very different styles, one more traditional (imperative) and the other more functional.
+Performance-wise, both versions are equivalent: OS threads are reused by pooling and are never blocked, but they are written in two very different styles, one more traditional (imperative) and the other more functional.